slqselina/slqselina.github.io/content/post/2017/12/page-buckskin-gulch.md

 Trip Log:

-* 09:45am - Start out from Wire Pass Trailhead parking lot
+* 09:45am - Start out from Wire Pass Trailhead
-* 10:35am - Reach the junction with the trail started from Buckskin Gulch Trailhead
+* 10:35am - Reach the junction with the Buckskin Gulch trail
-* 12:06am - Here comes the tricky part of the trail: a pile of huge rocks kind of block the canyon, but getting through it is possible.
+* 12:06am - First tricky part of the trail: a pile of huge rocks blocks the canyon but getting through is possible.
-* 12:59pm - Stop and take a break.
+* 12:59pm - Snack time!
-* 01:24pm - Start to hike back
+* 01:24pm - Start to hiking again
-* 03:19am - Take an unusual long break (15~20 minutes) because of exchanging information with the only hiker we met on the trail.
+* 03:19am - Take an unusually long break (15~20 minutes) and exchange information with the only other hiker we met on the trail.
 * 04:20pm - back to the parking lot

 <!--more-->

-If we see Lower Antelope Canyon as a lovely princess dressed all in pink, then Buckskin Gulch is a mysterious witch whose appearance capriciously varies between dark and bright, solitary and passionate, ugly and magnificent, life and death.
+If we look at [Lower Antelope Canyon]({{< ref "post/2017/12/page-lower-antelope-canyon-waterholes-canyon.md" >}}) as a lovely princess dressed all in pink, then Buckskin Gulch is a mysterious witch whose appearance capriciously varies between dark and bright, solitary and passionate, ugly and magnificent, life and death.
 {{< figure src="/img/2017/12/buckskin-gulch-j.jpg" >}}

-From Page to Wire Pass Trailhead is a 1-hour drive across the boarder between Arizona and Utah.
-We spent the last 25 minutes carefully moving on a gritty dirt road and were surprised by a naughty deer who crossed the road just in front of our car!
-"Hey watch out, buddy!"
-Maybe he did it on purpose to show off his great agility.
+The drive from Page to Wire Pass Trailhead took 1 hour and crossed the Arizona border into Utah.
+The last 25 minutes of the drive is on a gritty dirt road and we were surprised by a naughty deer who crossed the road just in front of our car. **"Hey watch out, buddy!"** Maybe he did it on purpose to impress us with his agility.

 {{< figure src="/img/2017/12/buckskin-gulch-b.jpg" >}}

-Wire Pass Trailhead is also the starting point of the famous Coyote Buttes (or the "Wave").
-Getting to Coyote Buttes requires some luck: everyday only 20 permits are issued, 10 online and 10 on site.
-Since our stay was quite limited this time, we didn't bother to gamble for it (will try it next time) and directly headed to Buckskin Gulch after completing the self-registration and payment at the parking lot.
+Wire Pass Trailhead is also the starting point of the famous Coyote Buttes (aka "The Wave").
+Getting to Coyote Buttes requires some luck: everyday only 20 permits are issued, 10 online and 10 onsite.
+Since our stay was short this time, we didn't bother to gamble on it.
+Maybe we'll try it next time.
+Instead, we headed directly to Buckskin Gulch after completing the self-registration permit and payment at the parking lot.
 {{< figure src="/img/2017/12/buckskin-gulch-c.jpg" >}}

-After walking 1-ish miles on an open wash, we started to entering the gulch and the trail gradually became gritty narrow, but that's when the magic started.
-The giant cliffs are in all kinds of odd shapes.
-Some look like piles of construction materials randomly dumped by the Creator from the sky, some appear like exquisite artworks of abstract expressionism and cubism, glowing in red, orange, pink, grey or dark blue depending on the angle of the sunshine.
-A section of the gulch was shady and cold enough to produce some ice cones hanging at the edge of the cliffs.
+After walking about a miles on an open wash, we entered a gulch and the trail gradually narrows, but this is where the magic starts.
+The giant cliffs were in all kinds of odd shapes.
+Some looked like piles of construction materials randomly dumped by the Creator from the sky, some resembled exquisite artworks of abstract expressionism and cubism, glowing in red, orange, pink, grey or dark blue depending on the angle of the sunshine.
+A section of the gulch was shady and the temperature is cold enough to produce hanging icicles on the edges of the cliff.
 {{< figure src="/img/2017/12/buckskin-gulch-d.jpg" >}}
 {{< figure src="/img/2017/12/buckskin-gulch-f.jpg" >}}
 {{< figure src="/img/2017/12/buckskin-gulch-g.jpg" >}}